DCXII/CryptoSwissKnife/CONTRIBUTING.md

     git push origin feature/your-feature-name
     ```
 8.  **Create a Pull Request (PR)**:
-    *   Go to the original `CryptoSwissKnife` repository on GitHub.
+    *   Go to the original `CryptSwissKnife` repository on GitHub.
     *   You should see a prompt to create a new Pull Request from your recently pushed branch.
     *   Provide a detailed description of your changes, including why they are needed and what they accomplish.
     *   Reference any related issues.